Overview

 Although Beldex implements novel changes on top of the CryptoNote protocol (ASIC Resistance, Dynamic Block Size & Static Ring Signatures), much of Beldex’s networking functionality and scalability is enabled by a set of incentivised nodes called Master Nodes.
 To operate a Master Node, an operator time-locks a significant amount of Beldex and provides a minimum level of bandwidth and storage to the network.
 In return for their services, Beldex Master Node operators receive a portion of the block reward from each block.

-The resulting network provides market-based resistance to Sybil attacks, addressing a range of problems with existing mixnets and privacy-centric services.
-This resistance is based on supply and demand interactions which help prevent single actors from having a large enough stake in Beldex to have a significant negative impact on the second-layer privacy services Beldex provides.
+The resulting network provides market-based resistance to Sybil attacks, addressing a range of problems with existing mixnets and confidentiality-focused services.
+This resistance is based on supply and demand interactions which help prevent single actors from having a large enough stake in Beldex to have a significant negative impact on the second-layer confidentiality services Beldex provides.
 DASH first theorised that Sybil attack resistant networks can be derived from cryptoeconomics.
 As an attacker accumulates Beldex, the circulating supply decreases, in turn applying demand-side pressure, driving the price of Beldex up.
 As this continues, it becomes increasingly costly for additional Beldex to be purchased, making the attack prohibitively expensive.

 To achieve this economic protection, Beldex encourages the active suppression of the circulating supply.
 In particular, the emissions curve and collateral requirements must be designed to ensure enough circulating supply is locked and reasonable returns are provided for operators to ensure Sybil attack resistance